FarronF/limerick-council-meetings/meetings/2019/05/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 9th April 2019.md

 The listing for electrical charging points in the Adare-Rathkeale District is

-provided on the ecar website and includes locations at Adare and Foynes.--- 8
+provided on the ecar website and includes locations at Adare and Foynes.
+---
+8

 The operation and maintenance of these points is managed by Electric